Defjoint777/80411ccb-b484-451e-a3c1-5c8c9e626937/README.md

 ## Questions

-1. What is the primary purpose of the `source` command in Bash?
+1. What is the primary purpose of the `source` command in Bash? source allows us to start script in current season of bash.

-2. How do the `>` and `>>` operators differ in behavior and use?
+3. How do the `>` and `>>` operators differ in behavior and use?
+   > overvriting content of file, >> concatinating content to end of file.
+   >
-3. What are the consequences of using `>` on an existing file?
+5. What are the consequences of using `>` on an existing file? the file gonna be overwriten.

-4. Why is using `export` important in sourced shell functions?
+7. Why is using `export` important in sourced shell functions? export allows as using of variables(and script) in other bash seasons.

-5. How can you prepare a file of shell functions for repeated use in future sessions?
+9. How can you prepare a file of shell functions for repeated use in future sessions? for using the file of shell in the future, we must make sure that all components are availible in next bash season.

-6. What is the difference between memory and storage in the context of shell scripting?
+11. What is the difference between memory and storage in the context of shell scripting? in memory we are just saving z.B variables for current season of bash, if we would save variables in shell file, the file would land in storage.

 ---